Rise of the Discworld

 Doctor Who has a very clever way of dealing with time travel – the rules are different in different situations.
 The same way gravity is different in different places, time’s behaviour varies from point to point.
 There are some events which can’t be altered and some which can.
 Some changed events create alternate Universes, some create overlaps.
 Having this loose set of time-travel rules is obviously useful for the writers because they can tell any story they want.
 So perhaps time, like many other substances, is just messy.
 Sometimes rigid, sometimes bendable.

 Faster than light?

-While it is true, going faster than light would cause time to reverse, there is a catch.
-Relativity say that travelling at light speed = time stopping, but it also says reaching light speed is impossible for objects with mass.
+While going faster than light would cause time to reverse, there is a catch.
+Relativity says that travelling at light speed = time stopping, but it also says reaching light speed is impossible for objects with mass.